ev510/walkwize/README.md

 ### Introduction
 - WalkWize is an application that will suggests pedestrian walking routes to avoid forecasted congestion in Melbourne, Australia.
+- The user can input their end points, when in the next 24 hours they with to leave, and how risk averse they are.

 ### Access
 - Online: [walkwize.herokuapp.com](walkwize.herokuapp.com/)